kumiori/irrevolutions/README.md

 ### Course Schedule

+- 0 Introduction, motivation, and a simple experiment, in theory.
+- 1 Numerics, from the basics to the solution of a linear variational problem
+- 2 The notion of stability, stability of a brittle bar.
+The elasticity problem
+- 3 Energetics link fracture to damage.
+Project walkthrough
+- 4 The damage problem: analytics and numerics
+- 5 Calibration (material, numerical) and tests
+- 6 Data analysis and presentation
+- Rest
+- 7 Defence

 ### Instructors/Authors

-V Lazarus, Sorbonnes Université.
+- V Lazarus, Sorbonnes Université.
-A Leon Baldelli, CR CNRS.
+- A Leon Baldelli, CR CNRS.

 ### Acknowledgements